zalando-incubator/kube-ingress-aws-controller/README.md

 ### <v0.4.0 to >=v0.4.0

-In versions <v.04.0 we used AWS Tags that were set by CloudFormation automatically to find some AWS resources.
+In versions before v.04.0 we used AWS Tags that were set by CloudFormation automatically to find some AWS resources.
 This behavior has been changed to use custom non cloudformation tags.